petercz1/aaaaa-chipbug-dev-logger/README.md

 # WordPress debugger and logger

-Grabs all 15 php err
+Grabs all 15 php errors/